The Best Diffusion Filters available today.

 Listed below are the different types of Diffusion filters and the best type of diffusion filters for you is hidden in there somewhere so let’s go find it.

 If you have any questions on any of the below then do please do feel free to ask me as I am only too happy to help.
-I was once lost in the mist also 🙂
+I was once lost in the mist also… Pardon the pun 🙂

 Mist Diffusion filters

-Black Supermist diffusion filters, pro mist filters and mist filters but basically these all have the same sort of effect on your footage.
+Black Supermist diffusion filters, pro mist filters and mist filters basically all have a very similar effect on your footage.
 They are not all the same though, some filters look like you smeared a light coat of Vaseline on your lens… ouch even the thought of that makes me shudder…

 But you get the point there is a big difference between blurred footage and diffused footage.
-When you watch a movie or music video I am sure you have noticed how that harsh raw digital look has been taken off the footage and it all looks more polished and yes dare I say it cinematic.
+They are in two different leagues, just watch a movie or music video and I am sure you will notice how that harsh raw digital look has been subtly taken off the footage and they finished effect is far more polished and dare I say it Cinematic.

 Another way to vary the effect of these filters is too shoot at different focal lengths, the filter itself has a set strength but if you use a longer focal length you will enhance the effect then, which is a little known fact about diffusion filters.
 So if your shot is setup at 35mm and you are changing to a closeup at 85mm with the same filter you will get different effects from the very same filter.
 This is why filter kits are always recommended, you can easily swap out a filter for the same effect then.

-The good news is Formatt Hitech have given me a 10% discount code HAYES10 which will give you 10% off their products via their websites worldwide.
+The great news for you here is that Formatt Hitech have given me a 10% discount code HAYES10 which will give you 10% off their products via their websites worldwide.
 Simply enter the code in the discount code box at checkout to get 10% off.

 We all know about the 4mm standard cinema filters and the screw in filters but the new 2mm superslim black supermist diffusion filters are incredibly handy for gimbal use and handheld shots it you want to keep the weight on your rig down but you don’t want to sacrifice quality.